mezcel/printf-time/ASM/README.md

 ---

-## Enclosed ASM is from a mini-pc running Arch. ( a "burner" device )
+## Enclosed ASM is from an ancient AMD cpu running Arch. ( a "burner" device )

-(Fun Fact: The machine fits in a shirt pocket and runs 1/2 day on battery with adhoc wifi & no terminal.
-Other external devices are its UI)

-Assembly architecture (Intel):
+Assembly architecture (AMD):

 ```bash
 ## cpu specs